SiliconLabs/wiseconnect/docs/release-notes/index.md

 - Silicon Labs' SiWx917 includes an ultra-low power Wi-Fi 6 plus Bluetooth Low Energy (BLE) 5.1 wireless subsystem and an integrated micro-controller application subsystem.
 - Support for Phase 1 platform DX peripherals is added.
   > Note: To run the application please install the GSDK patch following below instructions:
-  >
+  > - Install GSDK version 4.3.0.
-  > - Open your terminal application
+  > - Open your terminal application.
   > - Go to your GSDK path and enter the following command.
-      git apply "extension/wiseconnect3/utilities/gsdk_service_patch/gsdk_service.patch"
+      git apply --ignore-whitespace --ignore-space-change "extension/wiseconnect3/utilities/gsdk_service_patch/gsdk_service.patch"

-> - Note: The git apply command needs to be run to apply a GSDK patch not available with the current WiSeConnect 3 release.
-This patch will be automatically included in the next release.
+> Note: The git apply command needs to be run to apply a GSDK patch not available with the current WiSeConnect 3 release.
 > - Now you should be able to build and run Dx sample applications.

 > Note: Release supports only Simplicity Studio 5.5 & above versions